-James Gustave Speth is a professor at Vermont Law School and a Distinguished Next System Fellow at the Democracy Collaborative, a nonpartisan public policy research and advocacy organization.
-A former dean of the Yale School of Forestry & Environmental Studies, he also co-founded the Natural Resources Defense Council, was founder and president of the World Resources Institute, and served as administrator of the United Nations Development Programme.
-He is the author of six books, including the award-winning The Bridge at the Edge of the World: Capitalism, the Environment, and Crossing from Crisis to Sustainability and Red Sky at Morning: America and the Crisis of the Global Environment.
+James Gustave Speth is a fellow at Vermont Law School and a Distinguished Next System Fellow at the Democracy Collaborative, a nonpartisan public policy research and advocacy organization.
+A former dean of the Yale School of the Environment, he also co-founded the Natural Resources Defense Council (NRDC), was founder and president of the World Resources Institute, and served as administrator of the United Nations Development Programme.
+He is the author of eight books, including the award-winning The Bridge at the Edge of the World: Capitalism, the Environment, and Crossing from Crisis to Sustainability and Red Sky at Morning: America and the Crisis of the Global Environment.

 IT’S NOW INCREASINGLY APPRECIATED that our current system of political economy is failing us right and left.
 The search is on for a new economy and polity that can routinely deliver Continue reading